Utica Zoo: History

 The Utica Zoo was founded in 1914 with an initial collection of three fallow deer.
 The City of Utica owns the 80 acre of zoo property, of which 40 is currently developed.
 The first permanent building was erected in 1920.
 The City of Utica Parks Department managed the zoo until 1964, when responsibility was transferred to a dedicated organization, currently known as the Utica Zoological Society.
 This organization was later chartered by the State of New York as an educational institution.
 The first professional zoo director was hired in 1966.

 In 2000, a 15.5 ft metal sculpture of a watering can, originally built using city funds by request of Mayor Ed Hanna, was obtained by the zoo.
 This sculpture is listed by Guinness World Records as the world's largest watering can.

 In 2004, amid financial issues, the zoo was forced to defer maintenance on its facilities, and consequently lost accreditation from the Association of Zoos and Aquariums.
 The zoo began pursuing re-accreditation in 2011 after paying off its debts.
 The white-handed gibbon exhibit was noted as particularly outdated.
 Between 2015 and 2018, the zoo held fundraising campaigns to rehabilitate the primate building, and received grants from the state and county.
 After several years of planning and restructuring, the Utica Zoo was re-accredited by AZA in 2018.
 Later in 2018, the first outdoor portion of the primate exhibit was finished.

-In 2011, the zoo took in African lions named Bakari and Monni.
+In 2011, after their Siberian tiger named Minona died, the zoo took in African lions named Bakari and Monni.
 Prior to their arrival, it had been 30 years since the zoo had lions.
 The two gave birth to three cubs, and were rehomed once the cubs reached maturity: as of 2022 the cubs still live at the Utica Zoo.
 In 2019, the zoo's white peacock Merlin was killed by a lion after it flew into their enclosure.

 The zoo's red panda couple gave birth to cubs in 2015, as part of the Species Survival Plan for the endangered red pandas.
 In 2021, both parents died, one of a lung infection and one of a gastrointestinal impaction.

 In 2020, the Utica Zoo acquired the Beaversprite nature sanctuary in Fulton County, New York.

 In 2021 the zoo rehomed its California sea lions after determining the exhibit was too small for them to exercise freely.

+A Hartmann's Mountain Zebra foal was born at the zoo in July 2022.

+A white-handed gibbon infant was born January 2023.

-In October of 2022 zoo employees voted to unionize, and are now represented by the Civil Service Employees Association.
+In October 2022 zoo employees voted to unionize, and are now represented by the Civil Service Employees Association.

 Conservation

 The Utica Zoo has participated in in situ conservation and research projects for nearby populations of frosted elfins, Chittenango ovate amber snails, and turtles.
-As part of ex situ conservation and Species Survival Plans it has housed: